MISTAKES TO AVOID WHEN MACHINE KNITTING RECYCLED CASHMERE

 It's not a defect.
 It's a technical consequence of the regeneration process.

-The problem is not the knot.
+The problem isn't the knot.

 The problem is ignoring it.